Bram1903/AntiHealthIndicator/README.md

   If a new version is available, a message will be sent to the console.
 - **Stand Alone** - The plugin is completely stand alone, meaning it doesn't require any other plugins to function.
-- **Permission Bypass** - The plugin allows you to bypass the spoofing features with the `AntiHealthIndicator.Bypass` permission (can be disabled in the config).
+- **Permission Bypass** - The plugin allows you to bypass the spoofing features with the `AntiHealthIndicator.Bypass` permission (can be enabled in the config).

 ### Spoofers